MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 1. Fill in **Service principal client secret** with your service principal Application secret that you obtained in [Create an Azure AD Service Principal from Azure portal](#create-an-azure-ad-service-principal-from-azure-portal).
 Use the same value for **Confirm secret**.

-The following steps show you how to fill out **Operator and application** pane and start the deployment.
+The following steps show you how to fill out **Operator and application** blade and start the deployment.

 :::image type="content" source="media/liberty-on-aro/azure-portal-liberty-on-aro-operator-and-application.png" alt-text="Screenshot of Azure portal showing IBM WebSphere Liberty and Open Liberty on Azure Red Hat OpenShift Operator and application blade." lightbox="media/liberty-on-aro/azure-portal-liberty-on-aro-operator-and-application.png":::